The right to make Port

 The view from António’s Vinha da Porta in Cidadelhe.

 At the end of last year, António, who comes from a family of vineyard owners but inherited no land, bought Vinha da Porta, a human-scale vineyard in the small village of Cidadelhe, near Régua, in Baixo Corgo with sweeping views of the Marão mountains.
-He now rises with the sun to work in the vineyards.
+He now rises with the sun to work in his vineyard.
 Will he produce Port wine, DOC Douro, or a simple Vinho de Ramo?
 Whatever it is, we cannot wait to taste it.

 Each grape in its place